ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Niacin (as Niacinamide)?

 Our top-ranked form of Niacin (as Niacinamide) is Niacinamide.
-It has High Absorption bioavailability, meaning your body absorbs and uses it efficiently.
+It has bioavailability, meaning your body absorbs and uses it efficiently.
 When choosing Niacin (as Niacinamide) supplements, prioritize this form over generic alternatives.

 How much Niacin (as Niacinamide) should I take?